Mele Kyari: Corruption Allegations and Misconduct

 The Oduduwa Transparency Network alleged that Mele Kyari funnel stolen refinery funds into the MSM Groups $2.4 billions cement manufacturing venture.

-On 6th August 2025 OTN president Mahmud Adebayo accused Kyari and his associates of using his in-law company MSM Group as a front to launder $2.8 billion meant for the rehabilitation of nigerias Port Harcourt, Warri, and Kaduna refineries.
-Adebayo also highlighted MSM Group sudden rise, particularly it's $2.4 billion deal with Kebbi State government to build a three million metric ton per annum cement plant, which was announced by Chairman MSM Group Alhaji Muazam Mairawani who was a rent seekers who benefited from the porosity of his father in law Mele Kyari, his MSM Group has no any business operations, asset and income.
+On 6 August 2025 OTN president Mahmud Adebayo accused Kyari and his associates of using his in-law company MSM Group as a front to launder $2.8 billion meant for the rehabilitation of nigerias Port Harcourt, Warri, and Kaduna refineries.
+Adebayo also highlighted MSM Group sudden rise, particularly its $2.4 billion deal with Kebbi State government to build a three million metric ton per annum cement plant, which was announced by Chairman MSM Group Alhaji Muazam Mairawani who was a rent seekers who benefited from the porosity of his father in law Mele Kyari, his MSM Group has no any business operations, asset and income.

 The Federal High Court Abuja in has ordered the temporary freezing his four Jaiz Bank Accounts over allegations on fraud.
 Mele Kyari is under investigated in offences of conspiracy, abuses of office and money laundering.
 The account number: 0017922724 Jaiz Bank and another Jaiz Bank account number: 0018575055 with account name: Guwori Community Development.
 The EFCC revealed that 661,464,601.50 naira (Six hundred and sixty one million four hundred and sixty four thousand) which suspected to be proceeds of unlawful activities in four different accounts belongs to Mele Kyari.
 The EFCC revealed over 80 billion has been traced to the personal accounts of Mele Kyari.

-On 23rd April 2025 The National Transparency Network demand probe of Mele Kyari, the group condemned the lack of action since Kyari's removal and questioned the $2billion debt to Matrix Energy being repaid with crude oil allocation.
+On 23 April 2025 The National Transparency Network demand probe of Mele Kyari, the group condemned the lack of action since Kyari's removal and questioned the $2billion debt to Matrix Energy being repaid with crude oil allocation.